 Each student will perform a patentability search, draft a patent application for a real client under the guidance of an experienced patent attorney and perform patent prosecution tasks, such as responding to "office actions."

 First-time clinic participants must take the clinic as a four-credit course; those who have taken the clinic for credit can continue on either a credit or volunteer non-credit basis.
 Students in their second semester will develop special projects with the professor; those working on a volunteer non-credit basis can have their hours counted for the Student Voluntary Pro Bono Program.

-As part of the U.S. Patent and Trademark Office’s Clinic Certification Pilot Program, Wayne Law’s Patent Procurement Clinic continues the Law School’s traditional leadership in intellectual property law.
-The clinic is one of less than two dozen participating clinics in the country – and the only such clinic in Michigan.
+As part of the U.S. Patent and Trademark Office’s Clinic Certification Program, Wayne Law’s Patent Procurement Clinic continues the Law School’s traditional leadership in intellectual property law.
+The clinic is one of about 45 participating clinics in the country.

 The clinic offers important patent services, including:

 - Patentability searches

 - Responses to patent office rejections

 All patent services are provided by upper-level Law School students with degrees in engineering or science (e.g. mechanical engineering or chemistry) supervised by David Berry, who is of counsel with Brooks Kushman and has 15 years of experience as a practicing intellectual property attorney and more than 12 years of teaching experience.